-Is buckwheat gluten free?
-Yes, do not be fooled by the part “wheat”, it is 100% gluten free, as it is a seed and it is not related to grains.
+Is buckwheat gluten-free?
+Yes, don’t be fooled by the word wheat.
+It is 100% gluten-free as it is a non-grain-related seed.

 Do you need to soak buckwheat?
 This is up to you.
-Only advice we have for you is to be careful with soaking buckwheat in water for the whole night as it can go sour.
-Soak it for no more than for 6 hours.
+The only advice we have for you is to be careful with soaking buckwheat in water for the whole night as it can go sour.
+Soak it for no more than 6 hours.

 When do you add salt while cooking buckwheat?
 We usually add salt after water in a pot boils.

-You are saved if you found in your stores buckwheat packed in satchels, as it will make cooking buckwheat very easy.
-Before packaging buckwheat groats underwent additional processing and cleaning.
-Here is step-by-step guideline how you cook buckwheat in sachets in a pot on the stove:
+Boil-in-bags is a great hack to use when you are struggling with boiling grains/groats.
+You are saved if you found in your stores’ buckwheat packed in sachets, as it will make cooking buckwheat very easy.
+Before packaging, buckwheat groats underwent additional processing and cleaning.
+Here is a step-by-step guideline on how you cook buckwheat in sachets in a pot on the stove:

-- After water boils, add salt, butter to your taste and then add sachet of buckwheat.
+- After the water boils, add salt butter to your taste, and then add the sachet of buckwheat.

-- After water reboils, low the heat on your stove and cook buckwheat for 15 minutes
+- After water reboils, lower the heat on your stove and cook buckwheat for 15 minutes.

-- When the time passes, take really carefully sachet with a fork out of the pot, put it on the plate and cut it open.
-You can have additional tablespoon of butter with it
+- When the time passes, carefully take the sachet with a fork out of the pot, put it on the plate, and cut it open.
+You can have an additional tablespoon of butter with it.

 Using such sachets is the easiest way you can cook your buckwheat porridge.
 Enjoy your meal!

-If you found our article helpful, please share with your friends!
+If you found our article helpful, please share it with your friends!